ensanmartin/godot-2d-dithering/README.md

 ## Usage
 ### For 2D:
 1. Add the "materials" folder to your Godot project.
-2. Drag and drop the desired material into a Sprite node.
+2. Drag and drop the desired material onto a Sprite node.

 ### For 3D:
 1. Add the "materials" folder to your Godot project.